casparderksen/docker-thorntail-jee8-microprofile/README.md

 - mvn docker:run -Pdocker
 - mvn docker:stop -Pdocker

+# Java 8 in Docker

+When running Java 8 in a container, the following JVM options should be specified:
+- respect CPU and memory limits: `-XX:+UnlockExperimentalVMOptions -XX:+UseCGroupMemoryLimitForHeap`
+- use all available heap in Docker: `-XX:MaxRAMFraction=1`
+- ensure sufficient entropy: `-Djava.security.egd=file:/dev/./urandom`

+When building the container, an exec-style entrypoint should be specified, in order to launch a single process that can receive Unix signals.

 # Unit-integration testing from the IDE

 To run Arquillian integration tests from IntelliJ: